AdminUmesh/Dev-Notes/Java/OOPS in java.md

 ## Object
 Object is an instance of class that executes the class.
 Ones the object is created it takes up space like other varieble in memory.

+- Objects of a class are created using the new keyword.

 ```Java
 public class Main {